NVIDIA-Omniverse/usd-plugin-samples/README.md

 This was structured in this way for two reasons:

 - To illustrate that one file format could architecturally handle multiple back-ends generically by using its own plugin mechanism for loading back-end providers identified via a type on the metadata
-- To illustrate an example of an object that managees its own types of plugins
+- To illustrate an example of an object that manages its own types of plugins

 Architecturally, this breaks down as follows: